All the EQ Information You’ll Ever Need in One Handy Chart

-How to Use the EQ Chart
+How to Use the EQ Chart as a Frequency Cheatsheet

 - It’s easy to see how far you can filter a specific instrument.